SparkysWidgets/Marlin/README.md

 `#define I_DRIVER_TYPE A4988`

-Important options are:
+The following is a list of options in Marlin2ForPipetBot that are relevant for machines with more than three axes or that deviate from those of MarlinFirmware/Marlin:

 ### `X_DRIVER_TYPE`

 `X_DRIVER_TYPE`, `Y_DRIVER_TYPE`, `Z_DRIVER_TYPE`, `I_DRIVER_TYPE`, `J_DRIVER_TYPE`, `K_DRIVER_TYPE`, `U_DRIVER_TYPE`, `V_DRIVER_TYPE`, `W_DRIVER_TYPE`: These settings allow Marlin to tune stepper driver timing and enable advanced options for stepper drivers that support them.
 You may also override timing options in Configuration_adv.h.

 Use TMC2208/TMC2208_STANDALONE for TMC2225 drivers and TMC2209/TMC2209_STANDALONE for TMC2226 drivers.

- Options: A4988, A5984, DRV8825, LV8729, L6470, L6474, POWERSTEP01,
-          TB6560, TB6600, TMC2100,
-          TMC2130, TMC2130_STANDALONE, TMC2160, TMC2160_STANDALONE,
-          TMC2208, TMC2208_STANDALONE, TMC2209, TMC2209_STANDALONE,
-          TMC26X,  TMC26X_STANDALONE,  TMC2660, TMC2660_STANDALONE,
-          TMC5130, TMC5130_STANDALONE, TMC5160, TMC5160_STANDALONE

-These settings allow Marlin to tune stepper driver timing and enable advanced options for stepper drivers that support them.
-You may also override timing options in Configuration_adv.h.
 Each driver is associated with an axis (internal axis identifiers:
 X, Y, Z, I, J, K, U, V, W) or an extruder (E0 to E7).
 Each axis gets its own stepper control and endstops depending on the following settings:
 `[[I, [J, [K...]]]_STEP_PIN`, `[I, [J, [K...]]]_ENABLE_PIN`, `[I, [J, [K...]]]_DIR_PIN`,